Australian Galleries

 Artists: Daniel Clifford, Alethea Richter, Melissa J Harvey, Tim Mosely, Claudia Husband

-PARKER Contemporary presents a works-on-paper exhibition highlighting printmaking, papermaking and drawing, with a focus on material and process.
+PARKER Contemporary presents a works-on-paper exhibition highlighting printmaking, and papermaking, with a focus on material engagement and process.

 Aotearoa Art Fair 2026 takes place from 30 April – 3 May at the Viaduct Events Centre, Auckland.
 First Release tickets are on sale now – buy online.